nilobarp/text2json/readme.md

 Options
 ---------
-The parser accepts following options through its constructor.
+The parser accepts following options through its constructor (all are optional)

 ```
 {